d3/d3-selection/README.md

 <div>42</div>
 ```

 Conceptually, the enter selection’s placeholders are pointers to the parent element (in this example, the document body).
-The enter selection is typically only used transiently to append elements.

-The enter selection is often [merged](#selection_merge) with the update selection after appending elements, such that modifications can be applied to both entering and updating elements simultaneously.
+The enter selection is typically only used transiently to append elements, and is often [merged](#selection_merge) with the update selection after appending, such that modifications can be applied to both entering and updating elements.

 <a name="selection_exit" href="#selection_exit">#</a> <i>selection</i>.<b>exit</b>()